Soupedenuit/chess-web-api/README.md

 .getPlayerMatches(username, options, callback)
 ```
 ### Description:
-*List of Team matches the player has attended, is partecipating or is currently registered.*
+*List of Team matches the player has attended, is participating in or is currently registered in.*

 ### Parameters: